snikch/jquery.dirtyforms/README.md

 This is useful when you're using replacement inputs or textarea, such as with tinymce.
 To enable the tinymce helper, simply include the helpers/tinymce.js file.

-Currently only the isDirty method is available to helpers.
+Currently only the isDirty and isNodeDirty methods are available to helpers.

 	// Example helper, the form is always considered dirty
 	// Create a new object, with an isDirty method var alwaysDirty = {
-		isDirty : function(form){
+		isDirty : function(){
+			// General catch all is dirty check
+		},
+		isNodeDirty : function(node){
-			// Logic here to determine if the form is dirty, return true if it is return true;
+			// Logic here to determine if the given node is dirty, return true if it is return true;
 		}
 	}